mistermicheels/learning-notes/javascript/Scope-closures.md

 ## Function scope versus block scope

 Functions are a good and common way to hide variables and functions from outside code.
-Consider the following code, which needs to do some work with a variable `b` but doesn't want any other code to know about it.
+Consider the following code, which defines a variable `b` but doesn't want any other code to know about it.

 ```javascript
 const a = 2;